bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 5. If you don’t have a `bitrise.yml` file the repository, you will be prompted to add one.

    ![](/img/bitrise_workflow_editor-2.png)
    You can download the current `bitrise.yml` file from the website, or copy its entire content to the clipboard.
-Either way, you have to commit the file to the repository to proceed.
+Either way, you have to commit the file to the root directory of the repository to proceed.
+Remember: you must commit the file to the branch that is set as the default branch on bitrise.io!
+You can check the default branch under the **Settings** tab on our website.
 6. Click **Update setting**.
 7. When prompted to make sure your `bitrise.yml` file is valid, click **Continue**.